MavisPanashe/MavisPanashe.github.io/_posts/2024-07-25-Deciphering-Big-Data.md

 ### Porject 2: Data Management Pipeline Test

-This test tested my knowledge of how data flows from source to analysis.
-I learned several key concepts and practical skills essential for preparing data for analysis.
+<strong>Description:</strong> This tested my knowledge of how data flows from source to analysis.
+I matched a Python concept/library with its purpose and I matched the Python practice with a description.
+I received a high grade.
+<strong>Summary:</strong> I learned several key concepts and practical skills essential for preparing data for analysis.
 First, I gained a deep understanding of data quality, including the importance of accuracy, completeness, consistency, and reliability.
 This foundation helped me recognize the implications of poor data quality on analysis outcomes.
 I learned how to identify and handle missing values, exploring different types of missing data and various techniques for addressing them, such as imputation and deletion.
 Additionally, I became familiar with data types and structures, which allowed me to effectively identify the conversions and management of different data types.
-The skills gained were:
+The skills gained were: time management and numeracy.

 ### Project 3: Development Team Project Report
 Creating a team dynamic online can be a challenge but this document gives you the tools you need to make the most of any team project or development activity